Publications

 University education has historically been reserved for a very small proportion of the population, but part of what it means to be a good University in the twenty-first century is to have a more diverse student population.
 This paper explores how a particular measure of widening participation (WP) in UK HE relates to existing newspaper league table metrics.
 We showed that a good WP score was associated with low league table rankings, and created a new metric to correct this.
 Unless we start measuring WP metrics, there is a significant risk of the WP agenda being de-prioritised in Universities’ strategic decisions.

 This was an important paper for me.
-Working with statistically-proficient collaborators was equally challenging and stimulating, and my experiences as a teacher were valuable in ways I hadn’t properly recognised before.
+Working with statistically-proficient collaborators was both challenging and stimulating, and my experiences as a teacher were valuable in ways I hadn’t properly recognised before.
 It was also useful to see how my individual teaching practice relates to the drivers for the sector overall; I think it is easy to develop a radically teaching-centred view of HE when you are a teacher, and looking at how non-teaching metrics are driving change was instructive.

 A short textbook on Wade’s Rules, written in a ‘programmed’ style.
 The reader is given small pieces of information and then immediately challenged to use them to solve problems.
 They then read the solution to the problem, and are able to immediately correct any misconceptions they have before continuing through the sequence.
 The book covers: parent shapes, closo-nido-arachno state, metal fragments, and reactivity.
 Short (skippable) interludes deal closely with characterising cluster isomers using NMR spectroscopy.